BD4U’s Visitation Policy

 We are not a petting zoo.
 Some people think visiting pups is a fun way to spend a Saturday afternoon.
 I will not compromise the health and safety of my pups, my dogs and my family so someone can snuggle with pups.
 Only serious and committed buyers are worthy of that compromise.

-It’s Visitation or Go-Home Day what should I expect when I arrive?
+It’s Go-Home Day what should I expect when I arrive?

-If you have a confirmed reservation on a born litter, you will be invited to meet your puppy, the litter, as well as the parents at our home for a pup family visit appointment.
-Pup Family Visit Days are scheduled once the litter is 4 weeks old, and the puppies have received their first set of vaccinations.
+If you have a confirmed reservation on a born litter, you will be invited to meet your puppy, the litter virtually via Zoom.
+Virtual Family Visititation Days are scheduled once the litter is 4 weeks old.
 As a health measure and safety precaution for our puppies, our home is not open to the general public for visits.
 Thank you for your understanding and respecting our puppies’ health and this policy!

 All visitors will be required to step into a two-step shoe solution to sanitize the bottoms of your shoes.
 The first solution is bleach water and the second solution a hospital grade Lysol.